ErkoRisthein/mailchimp-marketing-api-java/docs/CustomerJourneysApi.md

         basicAuth.setPassword("YOUR PASSWORD");

         CustomerJourneysApi apiInstance = new CustomerJourneysApi(defaultClient);
-        Integer journeyId = 56; // Integer | The id for the Journey.
+        Integer journeyId = 56; // Integer | The id for the flow.
         Integer stepId = 56; // Integer | The id for the Step.
-        SubscriberInCustomerJourneySAudience body = new SubscriberInCustomerJourneySAudience(); // SubscriberInCustomerJourneySAudience |
+        SubscriberInAutomationFlowSAudience body = new SubscriberInAutomationFlowSAudience(); // SubscriberInAutomationFlowSAudience |
         try {
             Object result = apiInstance.postCustomerJourneysJourneysIdStepsIdActionsTrigger(journeyId, stepId, body);
             System.out.println(result);